-Definitional pathway devoid-forms arise only with the last two branches of the six-branch Kalachakra complete stage – subsequent mindfulness (rjes-dran, Skt. anusmrti) and total absorption (ting-nge-‘dzin, Skt. samadhi).
-Kedrub Norzang Gytaso refers to definitional devoid-forms as “devoid-forms that are established in actuality (stong-gzugs dngos-gnas-la grub-pa).”
-This is because, with these two branches of practice, one experiences unchanging blissful awareness of voidness from the union of a devoid-form Kalachakra couple that arises at the navel chakra.
+Definitional pathway devoid forms arise only with the last two branches of the six-branch Kalachakra complete stage – subsequent mindfulness (rjes-dran, Skt. anusmrti) and total absorption (ting-nge-‘dzin, Skt. samadhi).
+Kedrub Norzang Gyatso refers to definitional devoid forms as “devoid forms that are established in actuality (stong-gzugs dngos-gnas-la grub-pa).”
+This is because, with these two branches of practice, one experiences unchanging blissful awareness of voidness from the union of a devoid form Kalachakra couple that arises at the navel chakra.

 Only on the sixth branch, however, does this unchanging blissful awareness of voidness bring about the true stopping of the obscurations of the four occasions.
 This is because on the fifth branch, the unchanging blissful awareness of voidness is conceptual, while on the sixth branch it is non-conceptual.

-- The second branch is called “mental constancy” (bsam-gtan, Skt. dhyana).
+- The second branch is called “mental stability” (bsam-gtan, Skt. dhyana).

 - The third branch is called “breath-control” (srog-rtsol, Skt. pranayama).

 - The fourth branch is called “holding” (‘dzin-pa, Skt. dharana).